 Follow the implementation guidelines provided in the ACE curriculum guide (located in eServices until you receive your hard copy, as well as in the "Related Resources" list on the right side of this page).

-Please consider sending pictures of students engaged in ACE actitivies that we may share in newsletters, newsbriefs, or other CAP AE publications.
-Usable pictures with a brief explanation should be emailed to email@example.com.
+Please consider sending pictures of students engaged in ACE actitivies that we may share in newsletters, artciles, or other CAP AE publications.
+Usable pictures with a brief explanation should be emailed to firstname.lastname@example.org, if there is media permission on file at your school for photo usage.

 What happens after I complete the program?